chris-kesler/5eResources/README.md

 # KnowOnesWebsiteOfEverything
-A website that serves as a showcase of my HTML and CSS skills.
-The content within is related to Dungeons and Dragons 5th Edition, and covers everything from characters builds of mine, to a original wiki that organizes my homebrew world, to a (planned) proxy filtering system with links to official content.
+A website that serves as a showcase of my HTML, CSS, and Javascript skills.
+The content within is related to Dungeons and Dragons 5th Edition, and covers everything from characters builds of mine, to a original wiki that organizes my homebrew world, to a variant 5e system I've been cooking up.

 How to Use
 ----------